Home Radiators are Leaking

 Now that the baseboard crowd has cleared out, let's look at the most common cause of leaking home radiators: a leaky control valve.
 Both hot-water and steam radiators have a valve -- usually operated with a simple knob -- that controls the flow of water or steam into the radiator (one relatively rare type has two pipes and two valves).

 If you find water on or near the valve, there's a good chance the valve has a worn washer, gasket or packing material inside that's failing to seal around the valve stem.
-You can try to repair this yourself by replacing the failed seal or by adding some packing (also called stem or bonnet packing), a special string that you wrap around the valve stem and compress with the packing nut (typically the first nut below the handle).
+You can try to repair this yourself: replace the failed seal or add some packing (also called stem or bonnet packing), a special string that you wrap around the valve stem and compress with the packing nut (typically the first nut below the handle).
 Valves also can leak internally or at the union nuts joining the valve assembly to the system pipe or the radiator.

 For those of you with one-pipe steam radiators, identified by a single pipe serving the radiator, remember to keep the valve all the way on or all the way off.
-The valve is not designed to moderate the heat, and closing it partway leads to problems, including leaking.
+It's not designed to moderate the heat, and closing it partway leads to problems, including a leaking radiator valve.